-- A resident estate or trust that received taxable income during its taxable year; or - A nonresident estate or trust that received taxable income allocable to Pennsylvania during its taxable year.
+- A resident estate or trust that received taxable income during its taxable year; or - A nonresident estate or trust that received taxable income allocable to Pennsylvania during its taxable vear. - A nonresident estate or trust that has a resident beneficiary.